DanielAltamirano/EFCore.Seeder/README.md

 `SeederConfiguration.ResetConfiguration(csvConfiguration: csvConfiguration, manifestConfiguration: manifestConfiguration, assembly: typeof(PayrollContext).GetTypeInfo().Assembly);`

-Where `csvConfiguration` is an instance of `CsvConfiguration`, from the `CsvHelper` library, and `manifestConfiguration` is an instance of `ManifestConfiguration`.
+Where `csvConfiguration` is an instance of `CsvHelper.Configuration.Configuration`, from the `CsvHelper` library, and `manifestConfiguration` is an instance of `ManifestConfiguration`.
 The last one is just a way to format the embedded resource file names to make them easy to find in the assembly.
 You can store the configuration in a json file and load it when setting everything up.

 ```
 "manifestConfiguration": {